Elvira-94/wordle-game/README.md

 To fix his, I added a return statement to check if the guess the user inputs is a valid word inside the update function.

 #### Result:
-If you entered an invalid word the game now did not move you along the next guess and wouldn't give you any hints so the user could go back and change their guess.
+If you entered an invalid word, the game now did not move you along the next guess and wouldn't give you any hints so the user could go back and change their guess.

 ***